What Does Lilac Flower Mean and Symbolise?

 What are the Folktales Associated with Lilac Blossoms?

-Many urban stories tell about the mystical and magical powers of the Lilacs.
+Many urban stories tell about the mystical and magical powers of the lilacs.
 In one short tale, old folks used to say that the flowers were only planted to drive away evil!
 Fresh Laylock flowers were planted near or in the lawns of haunted houses to clear evil vibrations.

-What does a Lilac Floral Tattoo Symbolize?
+What does a Lilac Flower Tattoo Symbolize?

 Take a look at these flowers and try to guess what a tattoo of this could mean.
 If it isn’t in plain sight yet, a tattoo of these blossoms celebrates youthfulness, solitude, and beauty.
 Hinting at the beauty of each flower, a tattoo of this will also symbolize your confidence and pride!

-Uses of Lilacs
+Uses of Lilac Plants

 Early Europeans took the liking of traditionally using the stems for pipe manufacture.
 The plant stems were dried and then burned to obtain the sweet fragrance of the flower!